Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/singing-sails/rules/_index.md

 During **gameplay**,

-* When a tile appears with an **Enemy symbol**, place a new Enemy of that type on the map (Pirate Ship, Sea Monster or Whirlpool).
+* Whenever you place a map tile with an **Enemy symbol**, place a new Enemy of that type on the map (Pirate Ship, Sea Monster or Whirlpool).
 * Each round, _1 vehicle card_ needs to be played to every Enemy Instruction Token, faceup.
 It doesn't matter who does it or when.
 * After moving your own ship, move all Enemies (in any order), according to their single Vehicle Card.